dishashur/GraphTDA.jl/README.md

     4.2 reebcompositionof(X)
     4.3 reebcompositionof(X,G)

-5. nodecompositionof - Outputs the list of nodes part of each reeb node 5.1 nodecompositionof(A)
+5. nodecompositionof - Outputs the list of reeb nodes that include each node 5.1 nodecompositionof(A)
     5.2 nodecompositionof(X)
     5.3 nodecompositionof(X,G)